Skip to Content

 • Possible trial proceedings and sentencing

 Our team at The Law Office of Will Mitchell is dedicated to protecting your rights and future, and we will work tirelessly to build a strong defense strategy tailored to your specific case.
-Don't navigate the DWI process alone - let our Austin DWI attorneys provide the legal support and guidance you need during this challenging time.
+Don't navigate the DWI process alone - let our DWI attorneys in Austin provide the legal support and guidance you need during this challenging time.

 Austin DWI Penalties